Eid ul Fitr 2022

 - The time for Eid Prayer begins from the time the sun is three meters above the horizon until the sun reaches its meridian.
 However, it is better to offer the prayer in the early hours after sunrise.
 (Abu Dawud: 1135)

 - Eid Prayer is performed without any ‘Iqmah’ or ‘Athan’.
 [Sahih Muslim: 885 (b)]

 - Eid prayer consists of two Rak'at (Two Unit Prayer) during which Takbeer (Allah-u-Akbar) is announced seven times.
 (Abu Dawud: 1149)

-- Rest of the Eid prayer is same as other prayer offered daily.
+- The rest of the Eid prayer is the same as other prayers offered daily.

 - After completing the prayer, it is Sunnah (some scholars say that it is Wajib) to listen to the Sermon (Khutbah) after Eid Prayer.
 So one should stay for the Imam’s sermon to end after completing the Eid Prayer.